 Meanwhile, in Florida, United States, three men in the jewelry distribution business ‘accidentally’ discovered cyanoacrylate adhesive and its ability to bond pearls into jewelry.
 They formed a company called Pearl Chemical and sold cyanoacrylate adhesive for this purpose.
 One of the three owners came up with the idea to suspend a farm tractor from a crane, held by nothing except a drop of cyanoacrylate!
 The picture was used on some of the earliest cyanoacrylate packaging.

 National Starch & Chemical had been looking to enter the adhesives market to compete against Loctite.
-So it seized the opportunity to purchase the Pearl Chemical cyanoacrylate business, plus also the anaerobic adhesive business, Avdel.
+To realize this goal, it seized the opportunity to purchase the Pearl Chemical cyanoacrylate business, as well as the anaerobic adhesive business, Avdel.

-A packaging plant was established in 1976 in Englewood New Jersey and in 1977 production switched from Florida to Bridgewater (NJ).
+They established a packaging plant in 1976 in Englewood, New Jersey and in 1977 production switched from Florida to Bridgewater (NJ).
 This involved massive investment in new equipment for producing both anaerobic and cyanoacrylate adhesives.

-The Grossi’s continued investment in technology is fueling tremendous product line growth.
+The Grossis’ continued investment in technology is fuelling tremendous product line growth.
 The need for new adhesives and new adhesive technologies results from engineered designs for smaller and lighter devices using new materials from constantly evolving technological advancements in plastics, alloys, and innovative composites.
 Permabond works with design, process, and manufacturing engineers to identify and develop solutions from adhesive chemistries.

-The Blue Center Innovation Technologies was established to provide a hub for developing innovative and technologically advanced products that provide bonding solutions to industry.
-In addition to The Blue Center, Permabond opened Permabond de Mexico and Permabond GmbH.
+A brand new R&D hub, the Blue Center Innovation Technologies, was opened near Milan, Italy, in 2018 to provide a base for developing innovative and technologically advanced products that provide bonding solutions to industry.
+In addition to The Blue Center, we also opened Permabond de Mexico and Permabond GmbH.

 Permabond continues to invest in technology as well as the environment.
 Patents for new unique products have been obtained, and several are pending.
 Industry drivers for this new technology include requests for higher heat resistance, lightweight expandable battery fillers, and bonding low surface energy plastics.
 Permabond is also highly committed to the environment and is switching 850,000 kWh from standard to photovoltaic power with the aim of reducing its CO2 emissions.